 Feels like old times, as Maddie dog and I jockey for prime floor space around the studio.
 My beloved four-footed colleague would love to claim its entire footprint as her own, but my wares demand plenty of room as I work.
 In a labrador huff, she protests and reluctantly seeks solace elsewhere.

-Colors and finishes, all experiments and unplanned self-expression.
-Loving what I'm seeing and most of all, how it all feels.
-Such a simple thing, but it somehow resonates within me.
+a simple thing, but it somehow resonates within me.
 I'm back to my brushes and I'm having a ball.

 Literally.